rudralaxmikanth5/CS6230_project/README.md

    * The opcode is a 2-bit value that determines the type of factorization operation to be performed.
 2. Interface Methods:
    * The module implements the methods specified in the Ifc_factor_s1 interface
-   * get(Bit#(2) op, Float x): Initiates the factorization process by providing an opcode (op) and a floating-point number (x).
+   *  method Action get(Bit#(2) op, Float x): Initiates the factorization process by providing an opcode (op) and a floating-point number (x).
-   * factor_result: Retrieves the result of the factorization.
+   * method Float factor_result: Retrieves the result of the factorization.
-   * pass_in(Float x): Passes an input value into the module.
+   * method Action pass_in(Float x): Passes an input value into the module.
-   * pass_out: Retrieves the input value stored in the module.
+   * method Float pass_out: Gets the input value stored in the module.
 3. Registers and Data Flow:
    * The module uses registers (input_x, factor_res, in, opcode, input_valid_factor) to manage the data flow and store intermediate results.
    * The input_valid_factor flag indicates whether valid input is present.